bhatnitish/rocm-gpu-operator/docs/metrics/health.md

 as part of the device configuration.

 ## Requirements
-1. metrics exporter : exporter-0.0.1-44 and up
+1. metrics exporter : v1.2.0 and up
-2. k8s-device-plugin : registry.test.pensando.io:5000/k8s-device-plugin/deviceplugin:v1
+2. k8s-device-plugin : latest
-3. gpu operator : operator-0.0.1-89 and up
+3. gpu operator : v1.2.0 and up

 ## Health Check Workflow
 The health check workflow is automatic always on, and runs on every node as